redhat-best-practices-for-k8s/test-network-function/README.md

 Config File|Purpose
 ---|---
-test-configuration.yaml|Describes the CNF or CNFs that are to be tested, the container that will run the tests, and the test orchestrator. config.yml|Defines which operators are to be tested. testconfigure.yml|Defines operator tests are appropriate for which roles.
+generic_test_configuration.yml|Describes the CNF or CNFs that are to be tested, the container that will run the tests, and the test orchestrator. cnf_test_configuration.yml|Defines which containers and operators are to be tested. testconfigure.yml|Defines operator tests are appropriate for which roles.

 Combining these configuration files is a near-term goal.

-### test-configuration.yaml
+### generic_test_configuration.yml

-The config file `test-configuration.yaml` contains three sections:
+The config file `generic_test_configuration.yml` contains three sections:

 * `containersUnderTest:` describes the CNFs that will be tested.
 Each container is defined by the combination of its `namespace`, `podName`, and `containerName`, which are also used to connect to the container when required.